Harrix/harrix-pylib/docs/funcs_md.md

 def generate_toc_with_links_content(markdown_text: str) -> str
 ```

-Generate a Table of Contents (TOC) with links for the provided markdown content.
+Generate a Table of Contents (TOC) with links for the provided Markdown content.

 Args:

-- `markdown_text` (`str`): The markdown text from which to generate the TOC.
+- `markdown_text` (`str`): The Markdown text from which to generate the TOC.

 Returns:

-- `str`: The markdown content with the generated TOC inserted.
+- `str`: The Markdown content with the generated TOC inserted.

 Note: